September 13th is International Chocolate Day and I celebrated it by making this awesome flourless chocolate cake!

 We had both recently bought the Bourke Street Bakery – the ultimate baking companion and were wanting to try out some recipe from it and decided that the chocolate flourless cake from Bourke Street Bakery is the one that is gonna be tried.
-We sat and read the recipe, did Mis En Place, lined the baking tin, I think I was baking so methodically after ages.
-After baking so much I don’t really pay attention to mis en place too much until I am trying something totally new (like I am dying to try my hands on the cronut) but it did feel good
+We sat and read the recipe, did Mise En Place, lined the baking tin, I think I was baking so methodically after ages.
+After baking so much I don’t really pay attention to Mise En Place too much until I am trying something totally new (like I am dying to try my hands on the cronut) but it did feel good!

 While the above mixture cools take eggs and sugar and whip them at medium speed till they are double in volume.
 This will take about 5 minutes or so.
 And did I tell you I fell in love with swati’s hand mixer.